omnizach/d3-sparkline/README.md

 Default is [4, 4].

-### sparkline.on('highlight', *listener*)
+### sparkline.on('event', *listener*)

+The *event* value should be one of 'highlight' or 'unhighlight'.

 Adds an event listener for when the highlighted value changes.
-By default, the last data point is highlighted, and this event is dispatched when the chart is first created and subsequently any time the highlighted value changes.
+The 'unhighlight' event is dispatched when the chart is first created.
+The last data point is provided to the listener for this event since the chart marks that point when there is no interaction.

+The 'hightlight' event is dispatched any time the highlighted value changes.
 The *listener* signature is of the form
 `(d: datum, i: index) => void`.

 This is useful for changing any data labels to react to when the user mouses over the chart.

-Currently, 'highlight' is the only event type.

 ### sparkline.size([*value*])